 The purpose of this Request for Proposals (RFP) is to select a Proposer to perform the Project services and to design and construct the Project, as further described in this RFP.
 SCDOT desires that this Project be designed and constructed in a very efficient and timely manner.
 The proposed Project services are hereinafter referred to as the "Project".
-"Proposer," as used here, includes a firm or firms, consortia, partnerships, limited liability corporation, sole proprietorship, joint ventures, and other legal entities that has been short-listed and provided the oppurtunity by South Carolina Department of Transportation (SCDOT) to submit a Proposal in response to this RFP.
-Partnerships, corporations, limited liability corporations (LLC), joint ventures, or other joint entities are collectively referred to herein as joint ventures.
+"Proposer," as used here, includes a firm or firms, consortia, partnerships, Limited Liability Company, sole proprietorship, joint ventures, and other legal entities that has been short-listed and provided the opportunity by South Carolina Department of Transportation (SCDOT) to submit a Proposal in response to this RFP.
+Partnerships, corporations, Limited Liability Companies (LLC), joint ventures, or other joint entities are collectively referred to herein as joint ventures.
 The Proposer shall become the Contractor if awarded the Contract.